ntustison/Histograms/Text/intro.md

 were applied to each image which included both noise and nonlinear intensity mappings (and their combination) which made for a total simulated cohort of
-~50 images ($\times 10$ simulations per image).
-Prior to any algorithmic comparative analysis, we quantified the difference of each simulated image with the original image using the structural similarity index measurement (SSIM) [@Wang:2004aa].
+~50 images ($\times 10$ simulations per image $\times 3$ types of artefact simulations).
+Prior to any algorithmic comparative analysis, we quantified the difference of each simulated image with the corresponding original image using the structural similarity index measurement (SSIM) [@Wang:2004aa].
 SSIM is a highly-cited measure which quantifies structural differences between a reference and distorted (i.e., transformed) image based on known properties of the human visual system.
 SSIM has a range $[-1,1]$ where 0 indicates no structural similarity and 1 indicates perfect structural similarity.
 We also generated the histograms corresponding to these images.
-Although several histogram similarity measures exist, we choose Pearson's correlation primarily as it resides in the same [min, max] range as SSIM with analogous significance.
+Although several histogram similarity measures exist, we chose Pearson's correlation primarily as it resides in the same [min, max] range as SSIM with analogous significance.
 In addition to the fact that the image-to-histogram transformation discards important spatial information, from Figure